Biennial Community Survey

-Since 2004, the City has conducted a biennial citizen survey to track customer satisfaction ratings of City services, to identify citizen priorities, and to get input on significant community issues.
+Since 2004, the City has conducted a biennial community survey to track customer satisfaction with City services, to identify resident priorities, and to get input on significant community issues.
 Through 2016, the survey was conducted by telephone (by EMC, Inc) with 300-400 randomly-selected Island residents of all ages.
 In 2018, the survey was conducted by mail (by ETC Institute).

-Please click on the links below to view the presentation to the City Council of the survey results:
+Please click on the links below to view survey results, and related presentations:

-- Four years ago, traffic/transportation/parking was the most important problem cited by respondents.
+- In 2010, traffic/transportation/parking was the most important problem cited by respondents.

-- Two years ago, education/school funding emerged as the top concern.
+- In 2012, education/school funding emerged as the top concern.

-- Meanwhile, in 2014, 66% of residents feel the City is using tax dollars responsibly, compared to 49% in 2012, and only 38% with respect to King County's use of tax dollars.
+- In 2014, 66% of residents felt the City was using tax dollars responsibly, compared to 49% in 2012, and only 38% with respect to King County's use of tax dollars.